munair/biopset-documentation/theory/overview/benefits.md

 ### Governors

 Governors earn transaction fees.
 This fee is presently set to 20 basis points \(0.2%\).
+Every $BIOP stakers recieves a part of this fee.
+You do not have to have delegated governer power to reap this benefit.
+Even if you delegate your voting power to someone else you will still receive your % of the fee.

 {% hint style="info" %}
 Governors are responsible for fine tuning BIOPset parameters to ensure a reasonable yield for liquidity providers.
 They are incentivized for ensuring user growth of the platform in the longer-term.